dablyputs/programming_in_c/10_pointers/POINTERS.md

 Which you choose is a matter of taste.

 ## Constant Character Strings and Pointers
-When a constant character string is passed as a function argument, what is actually passed is a pointer to the characxter string.
-Whever a constant chracter string is used in C, it is a pointer to that character string that is produced.
-Eg:
+When a constant character string is passed as a function argument, what is actually passed is a pointer to the character string.
+Whenever a constant chracter string is used in C, it is a pointer to that character string that is produced.
+E.g.:

     char *textPtr;
     textPtr = "A character string.";

 assigns to <em>textPtr</em> a pointer to the constant character string "A character string."
 This type of assignment is not valid with a character array.
-Eg:
+E.g.:

     char text[80];
     text = "This is not valid.";

 is an invalid assignment statement.
 The only time C will permit this type of assignment to a character array is when initializing it.
-Eg:
+E.g.:

     char text[80] = "This is okay.";

 Initializing an array in this manner does not store a pointer to the string "This is okay."
 It produces a pointer to the actual characters themselves inside the elements of the <em>text</em> array.
-Eg:
+E.g.:

     char *text = "This is okay.";